conicalflask/Repetier-Firmware/README.md

 * G35 implemented to perform a bed survey.
 This will probe the bed in a grid pattern and emit a map of the Z-offsets at each probed point.
 * (in progress) G36 to perform a bed survey, generate a compensation mesh in RAM and enable bed compensation.
 * M{TBD} Sx to enable/disable/reset bed compensation.
+* NOT AN IMPROVEMENT: G-code arcs are not supported (and will be disabled) do not use them!

 When bed compensation is enabled all move G-codes will be adjusted by the printer to be correct relative to the Z-offset of the print bed at the current (x,y) point.